Scheduled pipelines

 Take ownership

-To take ownership of a pipeline created by a different user:
+To take ownership of a schedule:

 - On the left sidebar, select Search or go to and find your project.